-Once your order is created, the next step is to add samples and assign markers.
-This is where you define the biological material that will be genotyped, organize them into plates, and optionally add controls.
+Once your order is created, the next step is to add samples/sample bags and assign tests.
+This is where you define the biological material that will be analyzed, organize them into plates, and optionally add controls.
 When everything is ready, you mark the order as shipped to hand it off to the lab.

-After you've selected on of these options, all other options are still available.
-You can still use the actions menu to use samples screen:
+After you've selected one of these options, all other options are still available.
+You can still use the actions menu to use import/export options:

 Adding samples individually